Zantyr/fwks/README.md

 ### Development

-Long term goąl list is in [build/html/status.html][status page in docs].
+Long term goal list is in [status page in docs](build/html/status.html).